prabhuignoto/vue-float-menu/README.md

   data()  {
     return {
       items: [
-        { name: "New File", iconSlot: "file" },
+        { name: "New File", iconSlot: "new" },
-        { name: "New Window", iconSlot: "window" },
+        { name: "New Window", iconSlot: "edit" },
       ]
     }
   }